gSchool/DEV-NEW-PYTHON-PRECOURSE/challenges/objects10.md

 * type: code-snippet
 * language: python3.6
 * id: f55d3c6d-ea58-477c-9682-4573e7f48e75
-* title: getEvenElementsAtProperty
+* title: get_even_elements_at_property

 ### !question

-Write a function called "getEvenElementsAtProperty".
+Write a function called "get_even_elements_at_property".

-Given a dictionary and a key, "getEvenElementsAtProperty" returns a list containing all the even elements of the list located at the given key.
+Given a dictionary and a key, "get_even_elements_at_property" returns a list containing all the even elements of the list located at the given key.

 Notes:
 * If the list is empty, it should return an empty list.